dixel/kafkus/README.md

 ## Roadmap
 - Better process/error communication (connected/failed to connect, etc...)
-- Improving UX and giving frontend part a bit more love (input welcome)
+- Improving UX and giving frontend part a bit more love (input welcome).
+Tried bootstrap on the consumer side slowed down the UI a lot and I wanted to keep it responsive when consuming > 1000 messages.
 - Supporting other ser/de formats (protobuf, thrift)

 ## License